-- 1. After looking at this section on budgeting and the previous page on credit card management, what are your greatest concerns about financial wellness right now? - 2.
+- 1. What are your greatest concerns about financial wellness right now? - 2.
 List a few questions you have about any of the information presented in this chapter. - 3.
 Identify 2-3 people or resources you can talk to (or email) to find answers to your most important questions.

-NAVIGATING THE THANKSGIVING HOLIDAY AT HOME:
+NAVIGATING THE THANKSGIVING HOLIDAY AT

-Tips & Stories from Students
+HOME: Tipos & Stories from Students